lycheeverse/lychee/README.md

           Use request cache stored on disk at `.lycheecache`

       --cache-exclude-status <CACHE_EXCLUDE_STATUS>
-          A list of status codes that will be ignored from the cache
+          A list of status codes that will be ignored from the cache.
           The following exclude range syntax is supported: [start]..[[=]end]|code.

           Some valid examples are:
           - 429 (excludes the 429 status code only)
           - 500.. (excludes any status code >= 500)
           - ..100 (excludes any status code < 100)